-The following summary describes the material terms of our capital stock and provisions of our Pre-IPO Charter and our Pre-IPO Bylaws, as amended and currently in effect prior to the completion of this Offering.
-This summary does not purport to be complete and is qualified in its entirety by reference to all of the provisions of our Pre-IPO Charter and our Pre-IPO Bylaws, which are filed as exhibits to the registration statement of which this prospectus is a part.
+The following summary describes the material terms of our capital stock and provisions of our A&R Charter and our A&R Bylaws, as amended and in effect upon the completion of this Offering.
+This summary does not purport to be complete and is qualified in its entirety by reference to all of the provisions of our A&R Charter and our A&R Bylaws, which are filed as exhibits to the registration statement of which this prospectus is a part.